 This post-apocalyptic drama portrays life in the former United States after a permanent worldwide power outage.
 The mystery thriller was fun at first but eventually became repetitive and monotonous.
 (NBC)

-This acclaimed comedy from Amazon never lived up to its hype for me despite its appealing cast.
+This acclaimed comedy from Amazon never lived up to its hype for me, and I stopped watching after the first two of its five seasons.
 (Amazon)

 I watched and enjoyed the first season despite my usual aversion to crime dramas.
 The abysmal reviews of season 2 scared me off, and I have no motivation to check out the reportedly improved third season.
 (HBO)